Kardam, Prince of Tarnovo: Car wreck and death

 In May 2010, Bulgarian authorities issued a summons to the comatose Kardam over issues relating to the management of property returned to him, to his father and to his aunt (as heirs to Kings Ferdinand and Boris III) by the post-communist government.
 Former King and Prime Minister Simeon II and his sister Princess Maria Louisa objected to the summons on the grounds that Kardam was incapacitated.

-Death

-Prince Kardam died of a lung infection in a hospital in Madrid on 7 April 2015, aged 52.
-After an Eastern Orthodox funeral, he was buried at Saint Isidore Cemetery in Madrid.

-Honours

-Dynastic honours

-Honours of the former Bulgarian royal family: